Rofland/webon/README.md

 # How to Use Webon #

 As an application developer, you do two things.
  1. Create and maintain the hierarchy of nodes (via Java library).
  2. Write monitoring pages (via JavaScript library).

+Please refer to example/webon/Example.java and web/index.html for detail.
+The simplest way to run the supplied example is to
+ 1. Import Webon as Eclipse project and Run example/webon.Example
+ 2. Open http://localhost:8300/ in JavaScript enabled browser.